Dunn Creek Greenway

-Greenway users have the opportunity to experience views of aquatic and wetland life along portions of Dunn Creek and Middle Branch as well as enjoy the shade of dense evergreen and deciduous forests.
+Greenway users have the opportunity to experience views of aquatic and wetland life along portions of Smith Creek and Hatters Branch as well as enjoy the shade of dense evergreen and deciduous forests.

 Tom Stoddard memorial benches were installed in the spring 2013.
 Mr. Stoddard was an advocate for the Wake Forest greenways and devoted many hours to keeping the Dunn Creek Greenway looking it's best even when it was under construction.
 After his passing in 2013, Mr. Stoddard's family wanted to honor his memory by placing benches along the Dunn Creek Greenway.

 In 2011 the Town was awarded a grant for design, ROW acquisition, and construction for Dunn Creek Greenway Phase II - Downtown Connector.
 This new segment add 0.3 miles to the northern portion of Dunn Creek Greenway.
 It provides connections to Deacons Ridge, Cardinal Park and easy access to downtown Wake Forest.Construction was completed in September 2017 and this segment is now open for public use.